 Issues like productivity, workplace satisfaction, work-life balance and collaboration are equally as important to modern businesses as they are to individual employees – whether they’re remote or in-house.

-The biggest challenge for remote team managers in 2020 is bridging the digital divide between team members across multiple locations.
+The biggest challenge for remote team managers this year is bridging the digital divide between team members across multiple locations.
 And the solution to this starts with implementing a collaborative workplace culture and reinforcing this with the right remote working tools to maximise team productivity.